Pranav-Balakumar/cybersec/working/3-certs.md

 Google Inc and you own the website www.google.com before signing and issuing the certificate.
 This is similar to public notary service.
-CA signed certificates are needed to expose the service to the general public, while for internal applications it is sufficient to self-sign the certificates.
+CA signed certificates are needed to expose the service to the general public.
 You have to specify the validity of the certificate in terms of “Not Valid Before” and “Not Valid After”.

 ==> openssl x509 -req -days 365 -in cert.csr -signkey certkey.key -out cert.crt